Egyptian Mau: Appearance

 The Egyptian Mau is a muscular cat with notable features being their spotted coat and a tabby marking on their forehead that is said to resemble a scarab design.
 The head is gently rounded and of medium size.
 The ears are medium to moderately large, broad at the base with a bit of pointing at the tip.
 The hair on the ears is short and may have tufting.
 The eyes are round and large.
 The eyes are light green although kittens may have amber eyes.
 The body is of medium length with prominent shoulder blades.
 There is a loose flap of skin extending from the flank to the knee of the hind legs.
 The tail is of medium length and thick at the base.

 Coat

 The Egyptian Mau has a medium length coat with two or more bands of ticking.

-Coat colours

-Maus come in six colours.
-From most to least common, these colours are silver, bronze, smoke, black and blue/pewter.

-Coat patterns

 The Egyptian Mau's coat contains dark patterns of varying size and shape, located all over the body and limbs.
 They also may have a stripe running down the lower spine and tail.

+Maus are accepted in the following colour-pattern combinations: